Namdalen

-Namdalen (Nååmesjevuemie) is a traditional district in the central part of Norway, consisting of the municipalities Namsos, Grong, Overhalla, Røyrvik, Nærøysund, Høylandet, Flatanger, Lierne, Leka, and Namsskogan, all in Trøndelag county.
-The district has tree towns: Namsos, Rørvik and Kolvereid.
+Namdalen (Nååmesjevuemie) is a traditional district in the central part of Norway, consisting of the municipalities of Namsos, Grong, Overhalla, Røyrvik, Nærøysund, Høylandet, Flatanger, Lierne, Leka, and Namsskogan, all in Trøndelag county.
+The district has three towns: Namsos, Rørvik and Kolvereid.
 The whole district covers about 11860 km2 and has about 35,000 residents (2009).

 The district surrounds the Namdalen valley and the river Namsen, one of the best salmon rivers in Europe (only the Tana river in Finnmark yields a larger catch of salmon).
 Agriculture and forestry have always been important in Namdalen.
 Norway spruce is the most prevalent tree species.
 The grain fields in the lower part of the valley are among the most northern in Norway.
 Part of the forest in the coastal and lowland part of the valley belong to the Scandinavian coastal conifer forests type, while the upper part of the valley has long and cold winters.

 In the early Viking Age, before Harald Fairhair, Namdalen was a petty kingdom.
 The former Namdal District Court covered the same general area.
 European route E6 and the Nordland Line run throughout the valley.